Skip to main content

 4. Monitor logs after rollback to confirm stability

-6. Do not skip revisions — for multiple rollbacks, revert one revision at a time
+6. Do not skip revisions -- in case of multiple rollbacks, roll back one revision at a time